nikolaswise/nikolas.ws/content/texts/factorial-race/index.md

 big_factorial(BigInt(10000)) // RangeError: Maximum call stack size exceeded
 ```

 Turns out `1,000!` is a walk in the park. `10,000!` gets a little more interesting!
 The error that returns on the function is about [too much recursion](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Errors/Too_much_recursion).
-We're calling `big_factorial` _from_ `big_factorial` ten thousand times, and the browser thnks that means something is wrong so it bails out on the process.
+We're calling `big_factorial` _from_ `big_factorial` ten thousand times and the browser thinks this means something is wrong, so it bails out on the process.

 So, what if we refactor our recursive `big_factorial` to use a loop?